 Walking through the livingroom and into the kitchen he opened the refrigerator door to find only a few things in there.
 They’d have to go shopping tomorrow.
 Tonight it’d be whatever delivered around here.
 Markus settled on a coke, taking it out of the refrigerator and closing its cool door.
 Opening it he took his first drink after nearly two hundred miles.
 At that moment he doubted anything could feel better.

-(among others) If you're interested then drop me a PM.
+.
+If you're interested then send me a PM.